1D nonlinear backward stochastic differential equations: a unified theory and applications: Introduction

+respectively.
 More details on the Orlicz space, the Orlicz class and the Orlicz heart are refereed to \cite{EdgarSucheston1992book,CheriditoLi2009MF}.
-Finally, in all notations of the spaces on random variables, the $\sigma$-algebra $(\F_T)$ is usually omitted when there is no confusion.
+Finally, in all notations of the spaces of random variables, the $\sigma$-algebra $(\F_T)$ is usually omitted whenever there is no confusion.